jacobovidal/express-oauth2-dpop/examples/example-express-api/README.md

 ## ⚙️ Configuration

-This example usis a Redis instance to store JTI values.
+This example uses a Redis instance to store JTI values.
 For testing purposes, you can use the In-Memory abstraction for simplicity:

 ```javascript
 import { InMemoryJtiStore } from "./store/in-memory-jti-store.js";